 The best way to make passive income as an artist is by selling digital art online.
 Other passive income options include print-on-demand services, where you can earn some extra cash on the side.
 However, the amount of money you make passively depends on how much time and effort you are willing to invest, including taking into account customer demand.

 Yes, you can make a living off artwork.
 You can create a coffee table book with your most successful work, lease your art, or try and sell it to galleries.
+You can also land jobs for artists without a degree to make some income on the side.

 You can sell digital products such as prints, fonts, designs, and artwork online.
 Print-on-demand services are an excellent opportunity for artists to make extra cash.